Park Policies

 If you have a beach shelter and wish to leave it erected overnight during your stay it needs to be in accordance with the following –

-At present the City of Busselton are tolerating beach shelters left erected overnight by our guests this summer and they have taken a lenient approach so far but there is no agreement or assurance that this will continue.
+At present the City of Busselton are tolerating beach shelters left erected overnight and if in accordance with these guidelines but there is no assurance that this will continue.

 Booking Accommodation